Configuring FTL

 Environment Variables

-FTL supports environment variable substitution in your configuration:
+FTL supports dynamic environment variable substitution throughout your configuration file.
+You can use the following patterns:

 Configuration Best Practices